vsuthichai/paraphraser/README.md

 ## Model

-The underlying model used is a bidirectional LSTM encoder and LSTM decoder with attention trained using Tensorflow.
+The underlying model is a bidirectional LSTM encoder and LSTM decoder with attention trained using Tensorflow.

 ### Datasets